When I had an overnight layover at Fukuoka airport and discovered they didn’t allow sleeping in their terminals, I felt a stab at my pocketbook.

 I was bedding down in cool and quirky Japan at $12 a night.

-What to do and not in a Manga Cafe?
+What to do …and not in a Manga Cafe

-1. Check in with the front desk and let them know you’re going to stay overnight.
+1. Check in at the front desk

 Showering in some places might be free.
 But you may get charged if you rent a towel.
+Toiletries such as soap, shampoo and hair dryer (sometimes, even toothbrush and razor) are often included, either in the shower fee or the overall package stay.

-4. Respect the rules of the cafe.
+4. Respect the rules of the cafe

 5. Respect your neighbors’ privacy.